jesselessa/rover-js/README.md

 ## Demo

-You can see a live demo of the project [here](https://jesselessa.github.io/rover-js/).
+You can play the game [here](https://jesselessa.github.io/rover-js/).

 ## Stack